System Architecture

 • Query Lambda: Secrets Manager read, Bedrock access

-• Classify Lambda: DynamoDB write, Bedrock access
+• Classification Lambda: DynamoDB write, Bedrock access

 • Webhook Lambdas: Secrets Manager read, invoke other Lambdas